Create a secure load testing environment with AWS Database Migration Service (DMS)'s new Data Masking feature

 Next, create a replication instance to relay data from the DMS screen.

-"Replication Instances" → "Create a Replication Instance"
+"Replication Instance" → "Create a Replication Instance"

 3.5.4